DAOkiin/cryptotradingbot/app/README.md

-Application based on roda, rom-rb and dry-rb
+Application based on dry-rb, rom-rb and celluloid

 ### First-time setup